Last Updated on March 8, 2023

 - Cabarrus Brewing: This is Cabarrus County’s first full-scale craft brewery and a major part of the community.
 They host events throughout the year to go with great beer and food.

 - High Branch Brewing: They share the building in the back of the complex with Luck Factory next door.
-HBB has a nice and diverse selection of beers and a beautiful space for consuming them.
-We’ll share more about both of these breweries shortly.
+HBB has an excellent and diverse selection of beers and a beautiful space for consuming them.

 - Luck Factory: Speaking of Luck Factory, this is a fun place to play some board games with your friends and family.
-They have more than 1,000 games for all ages, food and drinks, and you can bring a High Branch beer over, too.
+They have over 1,000 games for all ages, food, drinks, draft beer, and wine for sale!

 Explore Downtown Concord